Cosa considerare quando si sceglie un fornitore di prototipi hardware?

 If you plan to move to mass production after prototyping, evaluate the supplier’s long-term capacity:

-• Supply Chain Stability: Can they source materials consistently for large orders (PER ESEMPIO., bulk aluminum or stainless steel)?
+• Supply Chain Stability: Can they source materials consistently for large orders (per esempio., bulk aluminum or stainless steel)?

 4. Leverage Geographical Advantages